 Do not use the query string to denote different versions of the application in links to resources on the CDN because, when retrieving content from Azure blob storage, the query string is part of the resource name (the blob name).
 This approach can also affect how the client caches resources.

 Deploying new versions of static content when you update an application can be a challenge if the previous resources are cached on the CDN.
 For more information, see the section on cache control, below.

-Consider restricting the CDN content access by country.
-Azure CDN allows you to filter requests based on the country of origin and restrict the content delivered.
-For more information, see Restrict access to your content by country.
+Consider restricting the CDN content access by country/region.
+Azure CDN allows you to filter requests based on the country or region of origin and restrict the content delivered.
+For more information, see Restrict access to your content by country/region.